-In In re Perkins, 10-17-00311-CV (Tex.
-App.—Waco 2017), the appeals court considered whether an estate beneficiary can bring suit in district court for damages against an executor while the probate administration is pending in the county court.
+This can cause confusion as to where parts of a case can be heard when there is a pending probate.
+The In re Perkins, 10-17-00311-CV (Tex.
+App.—Waco 2017) addresses whether an estate beneficiary can bring suit in district court for damages against an executor while the probate administration is pending in the county court.

 Facts & Procedural History

 The facts and procedural history are as follows.
 The case involved a probate dispute between two sisters The estate was being probated in the county court.

 The dispute involved real estate owned by the estate.
 One sister wanted to sell the real estate and the other wanted to keep it.